BenjaminSivac/Projects_2022/DataCamp/AirbnbMarket/AirbnbMarket.md

 Looking at the boxplot, there seems to be a number of free listings in the data, there are also a couple of extremely expensive ones.
-Out of curiosity, let’s have a closer look to see if these values are reasonable or inaccurate which might just be caused by measurement errors.
+Out of curiosity, let’s have a closer look to see if these values are reasonable or widely inaccurate due to measurement errors.

 ``` r